scr53005/eftg-steem/config/HOWTO.md

 ==================================

  # Pull latest docker image from EFTG's public repository
+ # If the machine does not have access to the internet we can provide access to a private repository
  docker pull blkcc/eftg:latest

  # Clone EFTG git repository that contains the necessary config files